 English IPA: /,ʃæŋ'haɪ/

-Population: 25 million
+Population: about 24 million

 Language: Mandarin & Shanghai Dialect